The Buzzhorn

 The Buzzhorn was an American post-grunge band from Milwaukee, Wisconsin.
-The band began performing around Milwaukee around 1997 and consisted of Bert Zweber (guitars), Ryan Mueller (vocals), Todd Joseph (bass), and Rob Bueno (drums).

-The Buzzhorn have released three studio albums, A Complete Package of Action-Packed Tragedies in 1999, a self-titled EP in 2000, and Disconnected, their first and only major release, in 2002.
-Their song "Ordinary" was notable for having been featured on the soundtrack of the 2002 video game Need for Speed Hot Pursuit 2.

-The band split-up in 2003 after completing their contract with Atlantic Records and have since conducted one reunion show in 2014.
+Formed in 1997, the band consisted of Bert Zweber (guitars), Ryan Mueller (vocals, guitars), Todd Joseph (bass), and Rob Bueno (drums).
+They released their only major-label album, Disconnected, in 2002 through Atlantic Records.
+Their song "Ordinary" was notable for being featured on the soundtrack of the 2002 video game Need for Speed Hot Pursuit 2.
+The band split up in 2003 after completing their contract with Atlantic and have since conducted one reunion show in 2014.

 History

 Formation and independent releases (1997–2001)

 The band's lineup consisted of Bert Zweber (guitars), Ryan Mueller (vocals), Todd Joseph (bass), and Rob Bueno (drums).
 In 1997, the group began performing around the Milwaukee club circuit.
 In 1998, they recorded their debut album, self-producing it on a tight budget.
 The end result was A Complete Package of Action-Packed Tragedies, which drew praise among local music critics.
 In 2000, Buzzhorn self-released an EP.
-A label representative from Atlantic Records heard the band and signed them to a contract in January 2001.
+A label representative of Atlantic Records heard the band and signed them to a contract in January 2001.

 Release of Disconnected and breakup (2002–2003)

 In 2002, Buzzhorn released their debut single "Ordinary" which was followed by the full-length album Disconnected in July 2002.
 It was produced by Howard Benson (Papa Roach, P.O.D., Cold, Hoobastank).
-The Buzzhorn's major label debut brought them praise for bringing a fresh approach to the hard rock world, with Hit Parader magazine labelling The Buzzhorn as "the new hard rock rookies of the year", as well as a 4-star review from metal edge magazine.
-The Buzzhorn toured with Seether, Injected, Deftones, Default, Jerry Cantrell, among others, in support of Disconnected.
+The Buzzhorn's major label debut brought them praise for bringing a fresh approach to the hard rock world, with Hit Parader magazine labelling The Buzzhorn as "the new hard rock rookies of the year", as well as a 4-star review from Metal Edge magazine.
+The band toured with Seether, Injected, Deftones, Default, and Jerry Cantrell, among others, in support of Disconnected.

 The album is estimated to have sold at least 10,000 copies, almost directly due to music from the album being included in the video game Need for Speed Hot Pursuit 2.
-The band cites poor promotion and support for the poor sales performance; specifically Atlantic's promotion of the hard rock act Taproot.
-Shortly after the release of the album, the band split in 2003 after completing their contract with Atlantic Records.
+The band cites poor promotion and support for the poor sales performance, specifically Atlantic Records's promotion of the hard rock act Taproot.
+Shortly after the release of the album, the band split in 2003 after completing their contract with Atlantic.